 (2) ERCOT and Transmission and/or Distribution Service Providers (TDSPs) are responsible for reviewing and updating the Testing to Production Checklists annually.
 Any updates should be sent to ClientServices@ercot.com.

-8 Flight Definitions, Requirements and Schedule
+8 Flight Definitions, testing coordination, and Schedule

-(1) Pursuant to Public Utility Commission of Texas (PUCT) rules, any entity intending to participate in the Texas electric choice market must successfully certify their retail commercial applications through Texas retail market testing and maintain that certification in accordance with Texas Standard Electronic Transaction (Texas SET) version upgrades.
+(1) Pursuant to Public Utility Commission of Texas (PUCT) rules, any entity intending to participate in the Texas electric choice market must successfully qualify their retail commercial applications through Texas retail market testing and maintain that qualification in accordance with Texas Standard Electronic Transaction (Texas SET) version upgrades.
+Therefore, for new Market Participants seeking ERCOT qualification, testing must take place during in-flight testing.

-8.1 Flight Schedule

-(1) The Texas Standard Electronic Transaction (Texas SET) Working Group will draft a Flight Schedule to be recommended for approval by the Retail Market Subcommittee (RMS).
-The Flight Schedule will inform Market Participants of the dates and tasks for each flight.
-The approved Flight Schedule is posted on the ERCOT website.
-A link is provided in Section 9, Appendices, Appendix A, Resources, of this document.
+(2) For current Market Participants, testing may be required when changes occur to market-facing systems impacting connectivity, Electronic Data Interchange (EDI) translation, and/or other back-end processes.
+It is recommended for current Market Participants to test with trading partners and ERCOT to ensure changes are implemented appropriately.
+Testing for current Market Participants may take place during in-flight or out-of-flight testing.
+Testing scenarios for in-flight and out-of-flight testing is outlined in Sections 8.1, In-Flight Testing, and 8.2, Coordinated Out-of-Flight Testing, below.

-8.2 In-Flight Period
+8.1 In-Flight Testing

 (1) Market Participants are required to test the following enhancements during the in-flight period of the approved market Flight Schedule.